Ranjitkumarsahu1436/Multiple-Regression/README.md

 Multiple regression is a statistical technique that aims to predict a variable of interest from several other variables.
 The variable that's predicted is known as the criterion.
 The variables that predict the criterion are known as predictors.

+In general, the multiple regression equation of Y on X1, X2, …, Xk is given by:

+Y = b0 + b1 X1 + b2 X2 + …………………… + bk Xk

 The multiple regression model is based on the following assumptions:

  #There is a linear relationship between the dependent variables and the independent variables.